Ledig stilling på Universitetet i Oslo

 The University of Oslo is Norway’s oldest and highest rated institution of research and education with 28 000 students and 7000 employees.
 Its broad range of academic disciplines and internationally esteemed research communities make UiO an important contributor to society.

-A position as PhD Research Fellow in hydrogen storage is available at Department of Technology Systems, ITS.
+A position as PhD Research Fellow in hydrogen storage is available at the Department of Technology Systems, University in Oslo.

 The PhD candidate will work closely with our partner company Siemens, and other international academic collaborators with the goal of enabling hydrogen storage for emerging large-scale applications.

 Efficient hydrogen storage is key for the deployment of hydrogen as an energy carrier.
 For safe and effective storage in metal hydrides, the alloy composition needs to be optimized to improve the performances, the cost and environmental sustainability of the medium.
 The candidate will focus on the synthesis and characterization of low-temperature and low-pressure metal hydrides, for instance TiFe-based materials, and the effect of partial element substitution on the structural and hydrogenation properties, on cycle life and resistance to contamination.

 Solid-state synthesis, structural and hydrogenation characterization will be performed at laboratories at UiO, at Synchrotron and Neutron powder diffraction beamlines, and at facilities of our partners.
 A pilot storage system containing the new metal hydrides will be tested and optimized under realistic conditions of the designed stationary hub envisioned by Siemens.